 Engaging professionals who have the relevant qualifications, competencies and experience is important.
 Contaminated site assessments are inherently complex and usually present a wide range of issues requiring a multi-disciplinary approach, including scientific, technical and project management skills.
 Assessments must also meet relevant standards, quality assurance and regulatory requirements.

-The list of SCP Australia certified practitioners is available at: http://scpaustralia.com.au/scp-australia-directory/.
+The list of CEnvP(Site Contamination) is available at: https://www.cenvp.org/directory/

-A person commissioning a contaminated site report for any of the following purposes must ensure the consultant providing the report (or the party conducting an independent review of the report) is certified under SCP Australia or an auditor:
+A person commissioning a contaminated site report for any of the following purposes must ensure they engage a consultant who is certified under the CEnvP(Site Contamination) scheme to undertake all reporting:

-When works are required by the Director, EPA to address land or groundwater contamination.
-The requirement to use a SCP Australia Certified Practitioner /auditor will be specified in a Notice issued under the Environmental Management & Pollution Control Act 1994.
+- When works are required by the Director, EPA to address land or groundwater contamination.
+The requirement to engage a CEnvP(Site Contamination) will be specified in a Notice issued under the Environmental Management & Pollution Control Act 1994.